mecid/mecid.github.io/_posts/2023-01-10-mastering-charts-in-swiftui.md

 }
 ```

-In the example above, we use the PointMark type to draw a circular point for every data point.
+In the example above, we use the *PointMark* type to draw a circular point for every data point.
 As you can see, we easily compose different marks on the same chart.

-The heart of the Swift Charts framework is the Plottable protocol.
-It allows us to define a mark with any value that conforms to the Plottable protocol.
-By default, types like Int, String, Double, Date, and Decimal conform to the Plottable protocol.
-But you can always conform your own type to the Plottable protocol if needed.
+The heart of the Swift Charts framework is the *Plottable* protocol.
+It allows us to define a mark with any value that conforms to the *Plottable* protocol.
+By default, types like *Int*, *String*, *Double*, *Date*, and *Decimal* conform to the *Plottable* protocol.
+But you can always conform your own type to the *Plottable* protocol if needed.

 Swift Charts support quantitative, categorical, and temporal values.
-For example, Double is quantitative, String is categorical, and Date is temporal value.
+For example, *Double* is quantitative, *String* is categorical, and *Date* is temporal value.

 ```swift
 enum Gender: String {